Rumarn Burrell: Grimsby Town

 Burrell played youth football for Coventry City and Scunthorpe United before joining Grimsby Town's academy in 2017.
 He made his senior debut on 6 April 2019 in a 2–0 defeat at home to Stevenage, before going on to make a further four League Two appearances for Grimsby Town in the 2018–19 season.
 He was offered his first professional deal with Grimsby Town in April 2019.

 Middlesbrough

 He signed for Middlesbrough in summer 2019 for an undisclosed fee on a three-year contract.
 He made his Middlesbrough debut on 9 January 2021 as a substitute in a 2–1 FA Cup defeat away to Brentford.
 Burrell joined Bradford City on loan until the end of the season on 14 January 2021.
 He made two appearances whilst on loan at Bradford City.

 On 30 July 2021, it was announced that Burrell had joined Kilmarnock on a season-long loan.

 Falkirk

-After Burrell's Middlesbrough contract expired in 2022, it was announced that he had signed for Scottish League One side Falkirk on a 1 year contract.
+After Burrell's Middlesbrough contract expired in 2022, it was announced that he had signed for Scottish League One side Falkirk on a one-year contract.

+Cove Rangers

+On 16 June 2023, Burrell signed a one-year deal with fellow League One side Cove Rangers.

+Burton Albion

+On 26 June 2024, it was announced that Burrell had signed a three-year contract with EFL League One club Burton Albion upon expiry of his contract with Cove Rangers.

+Following a slow start to his time with the club, a run of five goals in six matches, coinciding with a rise in form for the club, saw Burrell named EFL League One Player of the Month for January 2025.

+Queens Park Rangers

+On 26 July 2025, Burrell joined Championship club Queens Park Rangers for an undisclosed fee.

+He made his debut on 9 August 2025 as a 67th minute substitute to replace Žan Celar in a 1–1 draw with Preston North End at Loftus Road.
+On 13 September 2025, he scored his first goal for the club in a 3–1 away victory over Wrexham.

+International career

+On 19 May 2025, Burrell made the preliminary 60-man squad for the Jamaica national team for the 2025 CONCACAF Gold Cup.

+He was called up to the Jamaica national team for the 2025 Unity Cup and debuted on 28 May 2025 in the semi-final against Trinidad and Tobago in which he also scored his first goal.